Xi Warns Trump of 'Clashes and Even Conflicts' Over Taiwan at Beijing Summit

 Why Taiwan remains the flashpoint

 Taiwan sits at the center of the most dangerous great-power rivalry on Earth, and both leaders know it.
 China claims the island democracy as part of its territory and has not ruled out taking it by force.
 The United States, by contrast, has maintained a policy of 'strategic ambiguity' about whether it would defend Taiwan, though it is legally committed to helping the island maintain self-defense capability through the Taiwan Relations Act.
-As Yahoo Finance noted in its coverage, Beijing wants full control over Taiwan while Washington has 'deliberately remained quiet about what it would do if Beijing tried to take it by force.'
+As Yahoo Finance noted in its coverage, Beijing wants full control over Taiwan while Washington has deliberately remained quiet about what it would actually do in a crisis.

 Key Points